eldoy/susana/README.md

 ### Installation
 Susana can be cloned directly from here or installed using rubygems.
-The default application

 Read the [susana gem README](https://github.com/fugroup/susana/blob/master/gem/README.md) to install Susana.